-Comp onent Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
+Comp Component Description (1) Caps lock light On: Caps lock is on, which switches the key input to all capital letters.
 (2) Privacy key light (select products only) On: Privacy screen is on, which helps prevent side-angle viewing.
-(3) -7 Mute light • On: Computer sound is off.
-X • Off: Computer sound is on.
-(4) ŝ Microphone mute light • On: Microphone is off.
-2 • Off: Microphone is on.
-(5) ۲Ŋ Power light • On: The computer is on.
-U Blinking (select products only): The computer is in the Sleep state, a power-saving state.
+(3) Ø Mute light On: Computer sound is off.Off: Computer sound is on.
+(4) Ą Microphone mute light On: Microphone is off.Off: Microphone is on.
+(5) Power light On: The computer is on.
+Blinking (select products only): The computer is in the Sleep state, a power-saving state.
 The computer shuts off power to the display and other unnecessary components.
 Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
-Hibernation is the power- saving state that uses the least amount of power.
+Hibernation is the power-saving state that uses the least amount of power.
+(6) Fn lock light On: The fn key is locked.
+For more information, see Hot keys (select products only) on page 13.